IDAA Executive Chair

 - Like the wheel they turn.

-International eZine, freelance writer, artist and runs a small photography/graphic
+freelance writing and running a small professional photography/graphic

 Previously Wayne was an academic for 17 years at Swinburne University,